Application Programming Interface

 A subnet is a segment of the network that is separated physically by routing network devices and/or logically by the different addressing of the nodes.
 Dividing the network into subnets increases performance by isolating traffic from network segments where it does not need to go, and it increases security by isolating access.
 The addressing scope of a subnet is defined by its IP address and subnet mask.
 Its connection to other networks is achieved using gateways and routers.

 A standard for message logging.
-It allows separation of the software that generates messages, the system that stores them, and the software that reports and analyzes them.
-Each message is labeled with a facility code, indicating the software type generating the message, and assigned a severity label.
+It allows separation of the software that generates messages, the system that stores them, and the software that reports and analyzes them. syslog is supported by a wide variety of platforms and devices.

 Transmission Control Protocol; a protocol that defines how communication is established and maintained via an IP network.
 It provides host-to-host connectivity at the transport layer of the OSI model.